Home / About Masai Mara

 When to Visit the Masai Mara

 The Masai Mara offers superb wildlife viewing throughout the year.
-It is one of the few destinations in Africa where the wildlife is dense and active regardless of season.
-That said, different periods offer distinct highlights:
+Different periods offer distinct highlights:

 Peak Season